 Misery in film is always in fashion.
 And as the Batman archives prove, so is its architect, The Joker.
-Unless you grew up reading comic books, chances are you’ve never developed a taste for it - despite your enjoyment of the subsequent films and television series they’ve spawned, both DC and Marvel alike.
-As for indulging in the screen adaptations of comics however, that’s a far more palatable task for a lazy couch jockey.
-And with the Suicide Squad film just months from dropping on August 5 and Jared Leto re-introducing The Joker for the first time on screen since Heath Ledger’s death, there’s never been a better time to look at the progression of the super villain over the course of the past six decades.
+Unless you grew up reading comic books, chances are you’ve never developed a taste for it - despite your enjoyment of the subsequent films and television series they’ve spawned.
+As for indulging in the screen adaptations of comics however, that’s a far more palatable task for a lazy couch surfer.
+And with the Suicide Squad film just around the corner (August 5) and Jared Leto re-introducing The Joker for the first time on screen since Heath Ledger’s death, there’s never been a better time to look at the progression of the super villain over the course of the past six decades.

 1966 - The 1960s television Joker

-Looking back, Cesar Romero’s original on-screen Joker definitely puts the clown into clown prince.
-Just as camp is the entire series, which diverted away from Batman’s dark roots to embody a zanier time in history, with the 1966-67 season being the debut of full-time color television programming in the US.
-Up until then, while color TV sets and shows existed, most networks refused to adapt.
+Cesar Romero’s Joker was the original Joker of the screen.
+And looking back, he definitely puts the clown into clown prince.
+Just as camp is the entire series, which diverted away from Batman’s dark roots to embody a zanier time in history, with the 1966-67 season being the debut of full-time colour television programming in the US.
+Up until then, while colour TV sets and shows existed, most networks refused to adapt.
 Sound familiar?
 Cough.
 Streaming.
 Cough.
 Anyhow, Romero’s Joker paid closer homage to the Joker’s name, the character’s crimes more intent on carrying out mischief than creating sheer and utter mayhem.

 1989 - Tim Burton and Jack Nicholson’s Joker